 At Vantage Point in Fayetteville, we provide a full continuum of behavioral health and addiction treatment services for children, adolescents, adults, and seniors that are in need of care.
 We are dedicated to providing each of our center’s clients confidential care in a caring environment designed to promote crisis resolution, positive self-awareness, and personal growth.
 Our center’s highly qualified staff provides care 24-hours a day to help ensure the safety of each and every individual in our programs.
 Throughout all of our mental health programs, our main goal is to stabilize patients and get them back to their highest level of functioning so they can return to their community as quickly as possible.

 Types of Treatment Offered at Vantage Point

-Individual therapy: Each patient receives at least one individual session per week, but can receive more sessions as needed.
+Individual therapy: Each patient at our center receives at least one individual session per week, but can receive more sessions as needed.
 During individual therapy, you will work with a therapist to get at the underlying cause for your self-harming behavior.
 Additionally, you can learn better coping skills, learn to identify what triggers you to self-harm, and process through the feelings you have afterwards.

 Group therapy: Group therapy can be very helpful for those struggling with self-injury as it provides them with an opportunity to gain additional support while connecting with others who are struggling with similar issues.
 Additionally, since self-harm is a secretive behavior and as such many individuals have become socially isolated, group therapy allows them time to work on newly developed social skills.
-At Vantage Point, we hold multiple groups that focus on a number of different topics such as mood management and social skills.
+At Vantage Point, we hold multiple groups at our center that focus on a number of different mental health topics such as mood management and social skills.

 Family therapy: Having someone in the family who self-harms can create an atmosphere of tension among family members.
-Family therapy is held at least once a week and is there to help mend some of the bonds that may have been broken and allows all members of the family time to express their personal emotions.
+Family therapy is held at least once a week at our center and is there to help mend some of the bonds that may have been broken and allows all members of the family time to express their personal emotions.